One some planar Baumslag-Solitar actions

 \end{lema}

-\begin{proof} By Theorem \ref{recu}, if $f\neq \id$, then $f$ has at most one fixed point $x$ (we are extending $f$ to $S^2$ fixing $\infty$).
-But it has exactly one fixed point $x$ by Franks' result \ref{dc}.
-As the set $\fix(f)$ is $h^{-1}$- invariant (Lemma \ref{bsp} item 2.), $x$ must be fixed also by $h$, which implies that $x=(0,0)$.
+\begin{proof} By Theorem \ref{recu}, if $f\neq \id$, then $f$ has exactly one fixed point $x$ (we are extending $f$ to $S^2$ fixing $\infty$).
+As the set $\fix(f)$ is $h^{-1}$- invariant (by Lemma \ref{bsp} item 2.), $x$ must be fixed also by $h$, which implies that $x=(0,0)$.

 \end{proof}